 Yes, although you may be asked to move from your current location to one that is set aside for summer residents.

-If you would like more information, call us at 403.284.8013 (ext.
+If you want more information, call us at 403.284.8013 (ext.
 1) or drop by the office in the Begin Tower.
 You will receive an email when we start accepting summer applications.

-SAIT is a smoke-free campus, effective Aug.
-31, 2020.
-For students living on campus, SAIT has designated a single smoking area for residents only.
+SAIT is a smoke-free campus.
+SAIT has designated a single smoking area for students living on campus for residents only.
 Smoking is otherwise prohibited on campus property.